openshift-telco/openshift4x-poc/README.md

 Reference official [documentation](https://docs.openshift.com/container-platform/4.1/installing/installing_bare_metal/installing-bare-metal.html#installation-dns-user-infra_installing-bare-metal) for details on special entries required in DNS.

 ***NOTE:*** If there is NO way to reach out to the external NTP and DNS servers from the masters and workers node then you can set proxy DNS .
 DNS/NTP query in this will flow like this .
-- master node > bastian node > external DNS/NTP server
+- master node > bastion node > external DNS/NTP server
-- worker node > bastian node > external DNS/NTP server
+- worker node > bastion node > external DNS/NTP server

- In this case no need to set port=0 in /etc/dnsmasq.conf file.
+ In this case no need to use bastion as recursive DNS, set port=0 in /etc/dnsmasq.conf file.

 ***NOTE:*** While setting up the external DNS server make sure the A records priorities for master and etcd are set properly .
 We want to have higher priority for master A records as compared to etcd A record .
 Otherwise what will happen is when we try to install master nodes ,during the reverse lookup step it might get the etcd FQDN instead of master FQDN!!